elribonazo/uaito/docs/@uaito.huggingface.Class.HuggingFaceONNX.md

 data: Record<string, unknown>;
 ```

-Defined in: ../../sdk/build/index.d.ts:95
+Defined in: ../../sdk/build/index.d.ts:108

-A record of data for the LLM.
+A generic key-value store for attaching arbitrary data to the LLM instance.
+Can be used for session management, tracking metadata, etc.

 #### Inherited from